contactandyc/the-macro-library/README.md

 # The Macro Library

+The macro library is a C alternative to the standard template library c++ collection (starting with sort, binary search, and the red black tree)

-`macro_sort` is introsort with a twist.
+`macro_sort` (the macro library's version of sort) is introsort with a twist.
 In the beginning of the sort, the first, last, and mid points are compared to quickly determine that the array is not sorted while choosing a pivot.

-See [improvement to quicksort](PERFORMANCE.md) for more details on why `macro_sort` is fast and the math behind it.
+See [improvement to introsort/quicksort](PERFORMANCE.md) for more details on why `macro_sort` is fast and the math behind it.

-A C alternative to the standard template library c++ collection (starting with sort, binary search, and the red black tree)

 macro_sort is an improvement over qsort in a few respects.
 * It provides type checking similar to C++'s std::sort